-The fourth (and final) in our series of transnational workshops, events and discussions will continue in Ghent, Belgium in late 2020 or early 2021.
+The fourth (and final) in our series of transnational workshops, events and discussions will continue in Ghent, Belgium (virtually) on 2 and 3 February 2021.

 What’s the problem?

 Increased flooding, more powerful storms, more intense droughts, rising sea levels and heatwaves are all impacts of the climate changes which will affect our lives, and which demand our response.
 How must our culture adapt, be part of making a society that is responding to our changing present, and create a positive future?

 Ghent (Gent) is Belgium’s largest municipality outside of Brussels, with evidence that humans have inhabited the region since the Stone Age (3.4 million years ago).
 Located in East Flanders, the city has a rich industrial textile history, but has undergone significant post-industrial regeneration in the latter 20th Century, becoming known for its many environment sustainability initiatives toward becoming a climate neutral city and is a member of the Covenant of Mayors and Mayors Adapt initiative.

 The city region is highly urbanised around a preserved medieval centre, with non-permeable infrastructure such as streets and squares exacerbating our changing climate: paved spaces absorb and store heat, meaning the city centre can be up 3-8°C warmer than surrounding areas – even at night.
 Climate change is also leading to more frequent and heavier rainfall, which runs off paved areas into sewers and waterways unable to cope with the increased volume of water.
 Rivers which meet in the region and historic canals are becoming important tools in cooling the city.